Banks as Tanks: A Continuous-Time Model of Financial Clearing: Conclusion

 \section{Conclusion}

 In this paper, we develop a continuous-time model of clearing in financial networks.
-This approach provides an intuitive and simple recursive solution to a classical static model of financial clearing introduced by Eisenberg and Noe (2001).
+This approach provides an intuitive and simple recursive solution to a classical static model of financial clearing introduced by \cite{eisenberg2001systemic}.
 The same approach provides a useful tool to solve nonlinear equations involving a linear system and max min operations similar to the Bellman equation for the optimal stopping of Markov chains and other optimization problems.
-Finally, this approach allows to resolve simultaneous or nearly simultaneous payments in a time of financial distress by allowing to ``stretch" an instant moment into a finite time interval.
-Practical implementation of such a mechanism is probably possible.
+Allowing financially constrained banks to repay their debts at the maximum-available speed without any liquidity injections or guarantees will result in a clearing payment vector.
+Our results show that, at least theoretically, there is no need in detailed regulation in a situation of financial distress if the mechanism of resolving simultaneous payments is set right.
+On the other hand, our model provides a convenient tool to study the optimal strategy of a central agency to minimize the potential contagion effect triggered by failure of some banks.
+Finally, our approach allows to resolve simultaneous or nearly simultaneous payments in a time of financial distress by allowing to \textquotedblleft stretch" an instant moment into a finite time interval.